llvm/llvm-project/llvm/docs/LangRef.rst

 from lower to higher.
 The mask holds an entry for each vector lane, and is used to select elements to be kept.
-If a mask entry if undefined or poison, it is treated as "false", i.e., the element is not selected.
-If ``passthru`` is undefined, the number of valid lanes is equal to the number of ``true`` entries in the mask, i.e., all lanes >= number-of-selected-values are undefined.
 If a ``passthru`` vector is given, all remaining lanes are filled with the corresponding lane's value from ``passthru``.
 The main difference to :ref:`llvm.masked.compressstore <int_compressstore>` is